Generic Name: Methacholine (meth a KOLE leen)

 Brand Name: Provocholine

-- This medicine is for use only during an asthma test.
+- This medicine is for breathing in only during an asthma test.
 It is not used to treat asthma.
-It is given by breathing in liquid only.
-Very bad breathing problems can happen with Provocholine (methacholine).
+Severe breathing problems can happen with this drug.
+You will be closely watched by your doctor.
 If you are having breathing problems like wheezing or asthma signs or have low lung function tests, talk with your doctor.
-You will be closely watched by your doctor.

 Uses of Provocholine: